Michael Martin Murphey: Bluegrass years

 In June 2011, Murphey released Tall Grass & Cool Water, subtitled Cowboy Songs VI and Buckaroo Blue Grass III.
 The CD includes two classics from the Sons of the Pioneers, "Cool Water" and "Way Out There", as well as other Western classics such as "Texas Cowboy", "Santa Fe Trail", and "The James Gang Trilogy".
-Murphey closes out the album with a beautiful duet with Carin Mari, "Springtime in the Rockies".
+Murphey closes out the album with a duet with Carin Mari, "Springtime in the Rockies".

 On September 4, 2011, Murphey performed at the wedding of long-time friend David Lauren and Lauren Bush, the niece of former President George W. Bush, at Ralph Lauren's Double RL Ranch near Ridgway, Colorado.
 The event was called "America's Royal Wedding".
 Murphey, who helped Ralph Lauren find the ranch they now call home, has been friends with the Lauren family for nearly 30 years.
 "I go there to write songs from time to time", Murphey noted, "It's the most spectacular ranch in the Rockies."
 At David Lauren's request, Murphey performed "Vanishing Breed" for the couple's first dance.
 Murphey wrote the song at a cabin on the Lauren ranch in the 1980s.
 Murphey and his Rio Grande Band played nearly six hours for the Lauren and Bush families.

 In January 2012, Tall Grass & Cool Water became the number-one album on the Top 20 Western Music Albums chart of the Western Music Association.

 In July 2013, Murphey released Red River Drifter, his first album of all new original songs in 20 years.
 The album reached number three on the Billboard Top Bluegrass Albums chart.
 He was named among the top 50 Greatest Country and Western singers by American Cowboy magazine.

 Legacy

 Murphey's successful music career has spanned four decades and included such musical genres as folk, country, rock, popular, Western, and cowboy music.
-As a singer, songwriter, and producer, he has contributed some of the best-loved songs of his generation.
-His songs have been recorded by Johnny Cash, Kenny Rogers, John Denver, Cher, Lyle Lovett, Flatt and Scruggs, Claire Hamill, Hoyt Axton, Roger Miller, Bobbie Gentry, Michael Nesmith, and the Monkees.
+His songs have been recorded by Johnny Cash, Kenny Rogers, John Denver, Cher, Lyle Lovett, Flatt and Scruggs, Sarah Geronimo, Claire Hamill, Hoyt Axton, Roger Miller, Bobbie Gentry, Michael Nesmith, and the Monkees.
 Murphey is the narrator of the short film Spirit of the Cowgirl at the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas.

 Murphey was so pivotal to the foundation of progressive country that one of the many names for the genre, "Cosmic Cowboy music", was taken from one of Murphey's songs.
 Murphey played a major role in the resurrection of the cowboy-song genre, recording and producing some of the most successful cowboy music of the past 40 years.
 His album Cowboy Songs inspired a whole series of albums.
 For his accomplishments in the Western and cowboy music field, Murphey received five awards from the National Cowboy and Western Heritage Museum, formerly known as the National Cowboy Hall of Fame in Oklahoma City.